ignite/cli/docs/guide/interchange/07-creating-buy-orders.md

 }
 ```

-Now, use Starport CLI to build the proto files for the `send-buy-order` command.
+Now, use Ignite CLI to build the proto files for the `send-buy-order` command.
 You used this command in previous chapters.

 ```bash
 starport generate proto-go